orla11/shorty/README.md

-# NodeJS Typescript Boilerplate
+# NodeJS Url Shortner with Typescript

-This is a personal nodejs project boilerplate.
+This is a url-shortner project made by [orla.dev](https://orla.dev)